In response to my post on the healthfulness of pork, I received a number of emails asking questions like this one:

 Unless your pork falls into one of the three categories above, it was raised in the conventional, factory-farmed system.
 The label “natural” often gets applied to factory-farmed pork products, but don’t be fooled by it.
 All the word “natural” means is that the pork was processed without the use of artificial ingredients, coloring ingredients, or chemicals.
 It strictly refers to how the meat was handled after the animal was dead, and has nothing whatsoever to do with how the animal was raised.

 How The Pork Is Prepared

 After considering how the pig was raised, the next major indicator of the healthfulness of pork is how it was prepared.
-In last week’s post on the healthfulness of pork, I argued that traditionally-prepared pork can be healthy for you while non-traditionally prepared pork may cause an inflammatory response in the blood.
+In my post on the healthfulness of pork, I argued that traditionally-prepared pork can be healthy for you while non-traditionally prepared pork may cause an inflammatory response in the blood.

 What is traditionally prepared pork?

 The large pork-raising cultures are mostly in Asian and Europe.

 In Asian cultures, pork was traditionally cut up and marinated in something acidic prior to cooking.
 In India, pork is marinated in yogurt (Tandoori Pork).
 In Vietnam, it is marinated in a fermented fish sauce with lemon.
 In Thailand and China, pork ribs are marinated in a fermented fish sauce and wine (see these Thai Style Spareribs for an example).